 Credit card companies make money in many ways.
 On the merchant side, credit card processing fees are a big moneymaker.
 Every time you buy something with your credit card, the store pays a fee, often 2-3% of the amount of the transaction, plus $0.25 to $0.75 per transaction.
 Most U.S. merchants absorb this fee.
 Some businesses, like gas stations, pass the fee along to consumers who want to pay with credit.
 Others impose a minimum purchase, up to $10, if you want to use a credit card.

 Fees and costs take many forms on the consumer side.
-The expense that keeps many people in a cycle of debt is the interest you’ll pay if, for example, you don’t pay off your purchases in full every month.
-You might also pay an annual fee for owning a card or a foreign transaction fee for using your card for purchases outside the United States.
+The expense that keeps many people in a cycle of debt is the interest you’ll pay if, for example, you don’t pay off your purchase balances in full every month.
+You might also pay an annual fee for owning a card or a foreign transaction fee for using your card for purchases made outside the United States.
 Most cards charge a fee when you transfer a balance from another card or take a cash advance against your account.
 You’ll typically pay a fee if your payment is late or returned, such as for insufficient funds in the account you tried to pay from.
 Some credit cards, particularly those marketed to consumers with bad credit, charge a processing fee for applying and some may even charge a monthly maintenance fee for keeping the account open.
-We even know of one card that charges a fee for increasing your credit limit.
+We even know of a card that charges a fee for increasing your credit limit.

 No annual fee credit cards

 Many credit cards charge an annual fee that you need to pay every year to keep your account active.
 For some consumers, the annual fee is a worthwhile investment that is returned in the form of rewards and benefits.
-For those who prefer to keep costs down, there are plenty of credit cards with no annual fee at all, including several that offer rewards.
+For those who prefer to keep costs down, there are plenty of credit cards with no annual fee at all, including some that offer rewards.

 No foreign transaction fee credit cards

 If you travel outside the United States, including Mexico or Canada, and you need to use a credit card while you travel, research credit cards with no foreign transaction fee.
-Otherwise, you might pay a fee equal to 2-3% of the transaction amount for every transaction made in another country.
+Otherwise, you might pay a fee equal to 2-3% of the transaction amount for every purchase transaction made in another country.